ziadtawfeek/web/_posts/2020-03-24-4-major-reasons-why-your-automation-tests-sucks.md

 ## 4. Code coverage may be queen but test design is KING!

-Basic verification that would be hit by anyone walking through the basics of the application isn’t worth much to me.
+Basic verification that would be hit by anyone walking through the basics of the application isn’t worth much.
 However, if your automation takes advantage of automation – meaning that loops, randomness, input variations, and loads of other ideas are part of the automation approach.